SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Introduction

-The main contributions of the SA-ResGS are threefold: \begin{itemize} \item \textbf{Physically grounded view selection:} We propose a geometry-aware strategy using Self-Augmented Points (SA-Points) to guide next-best-view selection, enforcing physical plausibility and promoting more balanced, coverage-oriented exploration. \item \textbf{Residual learning for 3DGS:} We introduce the first residual supervision framework specifically designed for 3D Gaussian Splatting, addressing the vanishing gradient problem by reinforcing weakly supervised Gaussians and improving both optimization stability and reconstruction quality. \item \textbf{Unbiased uncertainty quantification:} By jointly improving view distribution and supervising under-optimized Gaussians, SA-ResGS mitigates geometric sparsity and density bias, leading to fairer and more reliable uncertainty estimates throughout training. \end{itemize}
+The main contributions of SA-ResGS are threefold: \begin{itemize} \item \textbf{Physically grounded view selection:} We propose a geometry-aware strategy using SA-Points to guide next-best-view selection, enforcing physical plausibility and promoting more balanced, coverage-oriented exploration. \item \textbf{Residual learning for 3DGS:} We introduce the first residual supervision framework specifically designed for 3DGS, addressing the vanishing gradient problem by reinforcing weakly supervised Gaussians and improving both optimization stability and reconstruction quality. \item \textbf{Unbiased uncertainty quantification:} By jointly improving the view distribution and supervising under-optimized Gaussians, SA-ResGS mitigates geometric sparsity and density bias, leading to fairer and more reliable uncertainty estimates throughout training. \end{itemize}